tpluscode/sparql-builder/README.md

 ASK`${scoobyDoo} a ${dbo.Person}`
   .execute(client)
   .then(isScoobyAPerson => {
-    // Fun fact: DBpedia seems to claim that Scooby-Doo is indeed a Person...
+    // Fun fact: DBpedia seems to claim that Scooby-Doo is indeed a Person... return isScoobyAPerson
   })
 ```